takennoname/isemail/trunk/readme.txt

 // revision 2.2: Much tidying and debugging of tests led by Daniel Marschall

-2.2	2010-09-10	26 tests were marked as being invalid addresses but were
+Test suite version 2.2
-			still marked as expecting a warning.
+	2010-09-10	26 tests were marked as being invalid addresses but were still marked as expecting a warning.
 Cannot be both invalid and a warning.
 Thanks to Daniel Marschall for finding this.